NikantVohra/nikantvohra.github.io/about.md

 permalink: /about/
 ---

 Hi, I am Nikant.
-I work as a Product developer at PayPal.
-I love to write Software that can make impact on millions of people around the world.
+I'm a software engineer with a knack for entrepreneurship.
+I design, build, and ship software that makes the world a better place.I am currently working as a part of PayPal Research Labs.
+Our team works with a motto to create a dent in the universe by creating products that our customers love.

 I am interested in all aspects of Product Development starting from idea conception to market research to developing prototypes and converting them into full fledged products.
 I have worked in the past into creating products in diverse areas ranging from fun apps to hardware based solutions.

-I am currently trying my hands on iOS development and have developed various apps in the past one year.This blog will mostly have posts about my experiences in software design and development.
+I am quite well versed in iOS app development and have previous experience in developing Android apps and Java Rest services.
+I love contributing to open source and have been a part of Google Summer of Code program in the past.

+Our team recently the world's largest Fintech Hackathon for building an Uber for Payments Experience.
+Was covered quite a bit in the media. http://techstory.in/akshay-krishnaiah-28102015/

 ### Contact me